iagora/fiddle/README.md

 - `Core`
 - `Core_unix`

-## 🚀 Compiling Fiddle
+## 🚀 Compiling fiddle

-To compile Fiddle, follow these steps:
+To compile fiddle, follow these steps:

 $ dune build

 I still need to write the installation functionality, generate a release, and so on.

-## 🎻 Using Fiddle
+## 🎻 Using fiddle

+# Basics

-To use Fiddle, follow these steps:
+To use fiddle, follow these steps:

 Test123: